MobinHajizadeh/big-number/README.md

 # Big-Number
-Big Number library in java without using BigInteger.
+Calculation of numbers with unlimited size witout using BigInteger.